lyn-eva/QUIZU/README.md

 # QUIZU is a quiz website powered by Open Trivia Database.

-You can select any category you wish and jump into quizzies.
+Select any category you wish and enjoy quizzies.
 [go to site.](https://lyn-eva.github.io/QUIZU/)

 ## tech stack: